River City Roller Derby

 River City Roller Derby (RCRD) is a women's flat track roller derby league based in Richmond, Virginia.
-The league was established in 2006 and is composed of an all-star travel team The River City Riot and a training travel team, The River City River Rats.
+The league was established in 2006 and is composed of five teams: River City Riot, River City River Rats, River City Reapers, Hollywood Undertakers, and Poe's Punishers.
 The Riots and Rats skate in black and neon green.
 River City is a member of the Women's Flat Track Derby Association (WFTDA).